SAP/code-pal-for-abap/docs/checks/method-output-parameter.md

 ## Combination of Output Parameters Check

-### What is the Intent of the Check?
+### What is the intent of the check?

 This check searches for methods where a combination of `EXPORTING`, `CHANGING` and/or `RETURNING` parameters is used.

 ### How to solve the issue?

-Use just one sort of output type per method.
+Use just one sort of output type for each method.

 ### What to do in case of exception?